boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ## Credits

-This work has as its foundation the code provided by the smittytone/RP2040-FreeRTOS project.
+This work has as its foundation the code provided by [smittytone/RP2040-FreeRTOS project](https://github.com/smittytone/RP2040-FreeRTOS).

 ## Copyright and Licences